GWang1248/CPEN311_2025_W1/README.md

 # UBC CPEN 311 Labs in 2025 Fall Semester

+### Disclaimer: Owner of this repo has all legal rights reserved for code listed here protected by GNU General Public Licence v3.0.<br>

+This project was completed as part of UBC CPEN 311 - Digital Systems Design and is intended for viewed as public portfolio use only.
+While the code is available for reference, it is protected by copyright.
+Any direct use, modification, or plagiarism of this code for academic submissions or assignments will be considered a serious violation of academic honesty policies at, specifically UBC and other institutions.
+Please review your university's academic honesty policy carefully before viewing using this material.
+***
-This lab repository is uploaded only for personal recording and backup of the CPEN311 lab file in 2025 Fall with Prof Cristian Grecu.
+This lab repository is uploaded only for personal file backup of the CPEN311 lab file in 2025 Fall with Prof Cristian Grecu.

-### Owner of this repo has all legal rights reserved for code listed here.

 Labs that are presented in this repo: